alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 good in those areas, but it would be cool to continue where I left off and head down to Athens or something.

+In terms of new environments, let's set the goal of expanding my options this year.
+Being able to drive will give me access to more remote areas of the world and allow me to take others with me instead of being more of a burden.
+Let's aim to learn how to drive before I turn 27, which will be at the start of June.

 ## Home & Environment

 When we moved into the flat in Clapham, we signed a 2 year contract and thus